As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 As a veterinarian, I’m no stranger to blood in a dog’s stool.
 Some days, it may seem like that’s all I see!

-While the sight of that bright red blood in your dog’s poop can be scary, it’s important to know that not all bloody dog poop is an emergency.
-Mild cases can even be treated at home with some not-so-secret remedies that we’ll let you in on.
+Seeing bright red blood in your dog’s poop can be scary, but it doesn’t always need immediate veterinary attention.
+Mild cases can be treated at home with some not-so-secret remedies that I will let you in on.

-While some cases of bloody dog stool can be taken care of at home, it’s important to always consult your veterinarian before trying any treatment.
-They should be kept in the loop throughout the process should you need any additional advice or diagnostics.
+While some cases can be taken care of at home, it’s important to always consult your veterinarian before trying any treatment.
+Your vet should be kept in the loop throughout the process should you need any additional advice or diagnostics.

 If your dog’s bloody stool is just that and they’re not showing any other signs of lethargy, vomiting, fever, stomach pain, straining, or you don’t see any worm eggs in the feces, you may choose to watch, wait, and treat at home.
 Here are a few options of at-home treatments: